 Petit Verdot first gained fame as a blending grape for making Bordeaux wine.
 However, because Petit Verdot often has difficulties reaching full phenolic ripeness, not much of it is planted or used in Bordeaux today.
 Yet, that was not always the case.
 In fact, Petit Verdot, which takes its name from the small size of its berries, was one of the more important grapes for many Bordeaux chateaux in the Medoc during the 1700′s.
 However, quite a bit of Petit Verdot in The Left Bank was removed after the devastating attack of phylloxera in the late 1800′s.
 What little Petit Verdot remained was once again removed from the vineyards in Bordeaux following the frost of 1956.

 Interestingly, Petit Verdot has a unique characteristic not found in most grape varieties.
 Petit Verdot produces more than two clusters per shoot.
 The grape is much older than Cabernet Sauvignon.
 The origins of Petit Verdot are unclear.
 But it’s possible the fruit was created from a cross of Duras and Tressot.
 It is thought that the grape is one of the first varieties originally planted in Bordeaux by the ancient Romans.
+Today, Petit Verdot is more popular in the Medoc.
+Not much is planted in the Right Bank.
+It seems to do best in the gravel based soils found in the Left Bank.

 Petit Verdot is not always used in the final blends, due to its issues with achieving ripeness.
 However, when it is part of the assemblage, it adds additional tannin, color and a unique flavor profile that can manifest itself with aromas of flowers, olives or when very ripe, blueberry characteristics.
 When not fully ripe, Petit Verdot tends to be a sharply acidic, unpleasant grape for wine.